 If you're a mature student and want to be in a flat with mature students, please let us know via the free text box of the application for accommodation, so we can do our best to house you with other mature students or postgrads.

 Accepting a room

 When you accept your offer, this is a legally binding contract.
-There is no notice period in your contract.
+There is no notice period in your contract (please see Contracts page for full terms and conditions).
 This means that if you decide to live somewhere else, or you have no more academic commitments left for the year, for example, you will still have to pay the rent until the end of the contract or until the room is re-let.